Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Core concepts

-Optimizely Feature Experimentation SDKs provide a general interface for running experiments throughout your applications and services.
+Optimizely Feature Experimentation provides a general interface for running experiments throughout your applications and services.
 Because you will likely have many teams running experiments in different parts of your stack with varying requirements, Optimizely has designed Feature Experimentation for maximum customization.
 You use projects, environments, flags, datafiles, and clients to adapt a Feature Experimentation SDK to your developmental workflow.

 Feature flags